Keystone Resort: Activities

+Labor Relations

+National Forest System

-Keystone ski area operates on National Forest System lands under special use permit to the Forest Service.
+Keystone ski area operates on National Forest System lands under a special use permit from the Forest Service.
 The 30-year special use permit assigns to the permit holder only a portion of the bundle of rights normally associated with real estate ownership.
-For the privilege of using federal lands the ski area pays an annual fee of about one dollar per skier visitor to the U.S. Treasury.
+For the privilege of using federal lands, the ski area pays an annual fee of about one dollar per skier visitor to the U.S. Treasury.
 Twenty-five percent of those fees are returned to Summit County, Colorado, for roads and schools.
-The Forest Service approves all master development plan revisions, environmental impact statements, summer and winter operations plans, and construction plans prior to opening.
-The 1984 Land and Resource Management Plan and 2002 Revision, authored by Erik Martin, Program Manager for Ski Area Administration (1972–2003), WRNF, established the final expanded boundary perimeter for Keystone Resort, including eventual expansion of developed skiing onto Independence Mountain.
-The 2002 Forest Plan Revision suggested an aerial transportation corridor and south portal be constructed in the Swan Valley to provide direct access between Keystone ski area and the Town of Breckenridge to improve traffic safety, reduce vehicle congestion, decrease dust and hydrocarbon emissions, and increase skier convenience.
+The Forest Service approves development plan revisions.
+The 1984 Land and Resource Management Plan and 2002 Revision, authored by Erik Martin, program manager for ski area administration (1972–2003), WRNF, established the final expanded boundary perimeter for Keystone Resort, including the eventual expansion of developed skiing onto Independence Mountain.
+The 2002 Forest Plan Revision suggested an aerial transportation corridor and south portal be constructed in the Swan Valley to provide direct access between Keystone ski area and the Town of Breckenridge.

+Keystone Ski Patrol Union

+In February 2025, the Keystone Ski Patrol union reached a new agreement with Vail Resorts.
+The new agreement included wage increases and provisions related to housing assistance and equipment reimbursements.